jonathanhogg/flitter-kinect/README.md

 The `!kinect` window node can be used multiple times in a view without problem.
 Each will show data from the same device.

+# `!canvas3d` model nodes

+## `!kinect`

+This provides access to the output of the depth camera as a live 3D surface.
+The surface is constructed from the camera's point of view with the camera at the origin and the Z axis pointing towards the camera - so the entire surface exists on the negative-Z side of the origin, with normals (/windings) on the camera side of the surface.
+The model units are in metres.
+Invalid depth values will translate to holes in the surface.

+The node supports the following attributes:

+`average=` *NFRAMES*
+: The depth camera output is pretty noisy.
+Set this to a number (greater than
+1) to average together the last *NFRAMES*.
+A value of `3` is pretty decent, but any higher will cause visible spacetime smearing of any moving objects.
+The default is `1`, i.e., do no averaging.

+`tear=` *DISTANCE*
+: Set to a difference in depth (in metres) at which parts of the surface will be torn apart instead of joined.
+This is useful to differentiate near objects from far ones.
+The default is `0`, which means to *not* tear the surface.

+`near=` *DISTANCE*
+: A near clip-plane, measured in (positive) metres from the camera.
+Points closer than this will be considered invalid.

+`far=` *DISTANCE*
+: A far clip-plane, measured in (positive) metres from the camera.
+Points further than this will be considered invalid.